 Introduction

 Padrone is a TypeScript library for building type-safe, interactive CLI applications with Zod schema validation.
-It provides a fluent API for defining commands, options, and arguments while maintaining full type safety throughout your application.
+It provides a fluent API for defining commands and arguments while maintaining full type safety throughout your application.

 Why Padrone?